makersacademy/acebook-node-template/test_plan.md

 ## Exploratory testing - initial phase
 High character limit
-Password, username, email field validators not working
+Password, username, email field validators not working Only works on test server - test server has access to database, normal does not

+  * Routes in files aren't clear what pages exist
+    - in the cypress integration files the routes are displayed
+  * Can create a new user using existing login information but it doesnt overide the previous details and the new login doesnt work.
+    - There should be an error message when siging up with existing information and it keeps you on the same page.
+  * User new and sessions new look identical and the only way to distinguish whether youre on the right page is by checking the URL.
+  * Account can be created with a blank username and password, there is now a acc user “ “ and password “ “
+    - There should be an error message when siging up with existing information and it keeps you on the same page.
+There should be validator checks for each of the forms i.e. unique username and email with a password of a sufficient length (maybe with a character limit as well).
+  * Home route page has a log out button implying youre logged in which might not be right (maybe remove the button from that page entirely).
+    - Should have links to both log in page (sessions new) and sign up page (users new)
+  * Sometimes creating new user on users new automatically logs in when submitting
+    - unsure how to replicate
+  * Email validation allows " " but if you use characters then it allowed "a@a" minimum character before and after.
+  * Password can be a small as 1 character " " or "abc" no validation checks yet.
+  * You can make a post with no content, there should be some validation for post creation.

 ## Entry Criteria
 Testing will commence when: